activedecay/kbuilders/README.md

 One of the most frustrating aspects of working with [Protocol Buffers](https://github.com/google/protobuf) is the unwieldy construction syntax, especially when building unit tests.

-This [Kotlin](kotlinlang.org) tool applies the [Type-Safe Builder](http://kotlinlang.org/docs/reference/type-safe-builders.html) pattern to your protobuf builders, so that you can easily construct new objects with a nicer syntax.
+This [Kotlin](kotlinlang.org) tool applies the [Type-Safe Builder](http://kotlinlang.org/docs/reference/type-safe-builders.html) pattern to your protobuf builders (or any Builders!), so that you can easily construct new objects with a nicer syntax.

 So that `Person.Builder().firstName("Aaron").lastName("Sarazan").build()` becomes
 ```kotlin